 Early in the morning if you listen closely you can hear the chirping of Pikas as they announce their presence on the alpine rock fields at the foot of the majestic cliffs of Treasure mountain.

 It is not unusual to see Moose taking a stroll through the morning mist floating over Treasure Lake early in the morning

 In the early morning and at night you can hear the faint roar of Medicine Falls as the glacial runoff creates a spectacular beautiful 200 foot waterfall.
-Indian legend holds that the falls are sacred and that simply looking upon it every day brings you good luck,strength and helps build Honor in your heart.
+Indian legend holds that the falls are sacred and that simply looking upon them every day brings you good luck, strength and helps build honor in your heart.

 The camp is filled with great traditions and history.
-Many of the scouts attending are 4th, 5th and 6th generation scouts who's fathers and father's fathers attended as boys.
+Many of the scouts attending are 4th, 5th and 6th generation scouts whose fathers and father's fathers attended as boys.